Online lecture: How to recognize and combat the Asian tiger mosquito!

 How do you recognize the Asian tiger mosquito?
 It is easy to recognize by its black and white pattern and striped hind legs.
 The female requires blood for egg production, while the male feeds on nectar.
 Their larvae develop near pools of water and can grow in just a few days under optimal conditions.
 The Federal Environment Agency describes the mosquito as a serious health risk because it can transmit more than 20 different viruses, which is potentially alarming for human health alone.

-But how can you become your master?
-Combating the Asian tiger mosquito is extremely difficult.
-The use of pesticides is not only harmful to the environment, but also restricted by various laws.
-Innovative approaches are already under development: Researchers of the Loewe Center for Translational Biodiversity Generity Work on Environmental-friendly solutions.
+But how can you become master of it?
+Fighting the Asian tiger mosquito is extremely difficult.
+The use of pesticides is not only harmful to the environment but is also restricted by various laws.
+Innovative approaches are already being developed: researchers at the LOEWE Center for Translational Biodiversity Genomics are working on environmentally friendly solutions.
 A promising method could be the use of RNA interference.
-Specific ribonucleic acids are brought into the food of the mosquitoes to deactivate genes that are crucial for their existence.
-This method could represent an environmentally friendly alternative to conventional pesticides without endangering other insects or people.
+Specific ribonucleic acids are introduced into the mosquito's diet to deactivate genes that are crucial for their existence.
+This method could provide an environmentally friendly alternative to traditional pesticides without endangering other insects or humans.

 Important information about the online event

-Free participation in the online lecture only requires a computer, a tablet or a smartphone with internet access.
-In order to ensure that as many interested people as possible can participate, early registration is absolutely necessary by October 12th.
+Participation in the online lecture free of charge only requires a computer, tablet or smartphone with internet access.
+To ensure that as many interested parties as possible can take part, early registration by October 12th is absolutely necessary.
 If you have any questions about the event, Benjamin Herrmann from the health department is available on 09521/27490 or by email.

-The event offers an excellent opportunity to find out more about one of the current challenges in insect control and to learn more about the strategies that can be used to contain the Asian tiger mosquito.
+The event provides an excellent opportunity to learn about one of the current challenges in insect control and to learn more about the strategies that can be used to control the Asian tiger mosquito.
 At a time when invasive species are becoming more and more present, it is important to be well informed and work together on solutions.